mne-tools/mne-python/doc/manual/appendix/c_release_notes.rst

   systems.
 These kind of data should never be used as an input for source localization.

-- The ``--savehere`` option was added, see :ref:`CACFAAAJ`.
+- The ``--savehere`` option was added.

 - The stderr parameter was
-  added to the averaging definition files, see :ref:`CACHACHH`.
+  added to the averaging definition files.

 - Added compatibility with Elekta-Neuromag Report Composer (cliplab and improved the quality of hardcopies.

 - Both in mne_browse_raw and
   in mne_analyze , a non-standard
-  default layout can be set on a user-by-user basis, see :ref:`CACFGGCF`.
+  default layout can be set on a user-by-user basis.

 - mne_browse_raw now includes
-  an interactive editor to create derived channels, see :ref:`CACJIEHI`.
+  an interactive editor to create derived channels.

 - The menus in mne_browse_raw were
   reorganized and an time point specification text field was added